JiyangJiang/BrainMRIpipelines/ASL/FSL BASIL/README.md

 - "Analysis" tab: Compare BASIL-generated brain mask with MRtrix's dwi2mask and T1 brain mask from fsl_anat.

 ## Known issues
-- It seems when running *asl_calib* to calibrate with CSF as reference, a warning of *WARNING:: Inconsistent orientations for individual images in pipeline.
-Will use voxel-based orientation which is probably incorrect - \*PLEASE CHECK\*!* will appear.
+- It seems when running *asl_calib* to calibrate with CSF as reference, a warning of "*WARNING:: Inconsistent orientations for individual images in pipeline.
+Will use voxel-based orientation which is probably incorrect - \*PLEASE CHECK\*!*" will appear.
 Have had a look at ventricular mask superimposed on M0 map, and found no issue.
+- Notice that since automated cropping was conducted in *fsl_anat*, all BASIL results in structural space are not in the original T1 space, but cropped T1 space.
+If, for ROI analyses, ROIs are defined in original T1 space, *flirt* registration may be needed, or see if the same cropping can be applied to the ROI template in original T1 space. fsl_anat cropping can be avoided by including *--nocrop* flag.

 ## References
 * M0 type normally set to long TR: